-We strongly recommend choosing the plus grade for your solid prefinished hardwood flooring.
-While it may come at a higher cost, it offers superior quality and a better overall installation experience that makes it worth the investment.
-The plus grade offers longer lengths, more uniformity, and an overall more enjoyable installation process.
-In fact, we typically sell the majority of our prefinished hardwood flooring (70%) in plus grade.
-Please note that these are special grades that are not recognized by the National Wood Flooring Association (NWFA).
+We highly suggest using the plus grade for your solid prefinished hardwood flooring.
+The plus grade does come in at a higher cost, but the quality is worth the additional money.
+Plus-grade offers longer lengths, more uniformity, and a better installation experience.
+We typically sell 70% of our prefinished hardwood flooring in plus-grade floors.
+Please remember these are special grades that are not in the NWFA.